| The

 body language said it all, as he delivered an audible message to

+his assistant.
 Had I been a patient, I would have immediately turned tail, never

 to darken the doorstep again.